top of page

 GRAVITY OF DISTRIBUTED MASS OBJECTS

 Sofue has used the velocity curves to calculate what the mass distribution must look like.
-The results for multiple galaxies show a simple exponentially declining mass out to 300-500 kparsecs.
+The results for multiple galaxies show a simple exponentially declining surface mass density (SMD) out to 300-500 kparsecs.
 There is no sign of a new structure.

 They also decomposed the mass distribution into gaussian components.
 In their decomposition, the dark matter halo is roughly 10-20x the mass of the luminous matter because even though it is very dilute, it is spread over a large area.